HeinrichHerbst/Katana/README.md

 # Documentation Under Construction
-Last updated on 31 March, 2020.
+Last updated on 18 April, 2020.
-Katana is currently at version Alpha (0.8T).
+Katana is currently at version 0.9T.
 Commits will be published to the github page:
 [Katana Github](https://github.com/HeinrichHerbst/Katana)

 # Overview
 Katana is an open-source process-modeling assistant & sectioning program.
 Katana allows a designer to peer into GDS files and generate two-dimensional Integrated Circuit (IC) cross-sections with the assistance of layer definition information.
 Additionally, Katana is capable of automatically generating a [FLOOXS](flooxs.ece.ufl.edu/) process-modeling input script.
 Katana can also combine multiple two-dimensional Gmsh .geo files and convert .msh files back into .geo files (mesh removal).
+The video below demonstrates typical use of the software.
+The video is of a pre-release version.
+See the Usage section for instructions on how to use the newest version.
 [![Katana Demonstration](https://img.youtube.com/vi/CsfjJpd8BOQ/0.jpg)](https://www.youtube.com/watch?v=CsfjJpd8BOQ)

 # Usage